id-studiolab/Digital-Interfaces/assignments/01-reaction-game-hw-code/index.md

 Hint: If you keep a button pressed before the LED turns white, you’ll always win.
 That doesn't sound very fair, does it?

 Your task is to identify and fix this bug so the game works as intended.
-Look through the code and think of how you could achieve this, maybe also penalizing a player if they press the button before the led turns white!
+Look through the code and think of how you could achieve this, maybe also penalizing a player if they press the button before the LED turns white!

 While improving the game already think about what kind of game you would want it to be and what kind of embodiment would support your imagined style of gameplay.
 Is it going to be small and table top, will it become a physical challenge, will it have a certain theme?
 Everything is possible as long as you can imagine and realise it.